 Creamy almond meal polenta topped with roast mushrooms and poached eggs is a cozy meal that’s perfect for a winter brunch.
 You’ll never believe it’s keto friendly and low carb!

 A lot of times when people hear that I like to cook, they assume that means I’m good at all sorts of domestic tasks.

 Unfortunately, that couldn’t be further from the truth.

 I’m much better at making messes than cleaning them up and we’ve been in the middle of redecorating our bedroom for the better part of a year.

 If you follow me on facebook, you might already know that I cleaned my kitchen a few weeks ago.
 It was an all day event (I even organized the inside of my cabinets!) and I was super proud of the results.
-I didn’t take a before picture but let’s just say the being able to see your countertops is a very nice thing.
 What I didn’t mention on facebook was that while I was tidying the kitchen, Shawn was working on the living room.

 This almond meal polenta topped with roast mushrooms and poached eggs is the perfect meal for a cozy winter weekend at home.

-The gritty texture reminds me a lot of cornmeal, so I immediately had the thought to try using it in a polenta-like dish.
+The gritty texture of almond flour reminds me a lot of cornmeal, so I immediately had the thought to try using it in a polenta-like dish.
 It took a little bit of experimentation to get the recipe just right, but I’m really happy with the result.